mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ]
 ```

-*Note:* the list of media are not shown for space reasons.
+*Note:* the full list of media are not shown for space reasons.

 After looking at this output, the user decides that she is interested in the "Political Blogs" set with `media_id = 7125`.

-### Make a request for the word counts based on `media_sets_id` and sentence text and date range
+### Make a request for the word counts based on `media_sets_id`, sentence text and date range

 One way to appropriately restrict the data is by setting the `q` parameter to restrict by sentence content and then the `fq` parameter twice to restrict by `media_sets_id` and `publish_date`.